 Cedar planks and gray-stained oak flooring line the interior.
 A minimalist LED lighting strip by Systemalux runs through the kitchen area, enhancing the wood ceiling’s reddish tone.

+A dramatic black island is expertly balanced by a wall of white cabinetry and a refrigerator that blends perfectly.
 The kitchen’s black countertops were cut from Nero Assoluto granite.
 The sink and faucet are from Quebec-based company Rubi.
 Appliances are from Wolf.

 The original design did not exploit the lower part of the house, so Carle added a bar and lounge area facing the lake at the ground level.
 He also installed water-based geothermal heating in the basement.
 “It allows the concrete floor to be heated and to generate most of the heating of the house, while a second smaller air pump assures a supplement of air on the ground floor and air conditioning for summer.”